healdigital/agentmemory/README.md

 iii worker add mcp                 # generic MCP host alongside the agentmemory MCP
 ```

 Each `iii worker add` registers new functions and triggers into the same engine agentmemory is already running on.
-The viewer and console pick them up immediately — no reload, no glue code, no new container.
+The viewer and console pick them up immediately — no reload, no new integration, no new container.

 | `iii worker add` | What you get on top of agentmemory |
 |---|---|